 I almost didn’t get my paycheck for the Mega Cebu vlogging contest last week because of the useless hyphen hanging in my family name.
-Thanks to fill-in forms that won’t accept symbols, the check issued bore a name that is contradictory to the name stipulated in my ID.
-Good thing the attendees were friendly and accepted the explanation I have given (but asked me to present three other valid IDs).
+Thanks to fill-in forms that won’t accept symbols, the check issued bore a name that is contradictory to the name stipulated in my government ID.
+Good thing the attendees were friendly enough and accepted the explanation I have given (but still asked me to present three other valid IDs).
 This then led me to question the value of this symbol tagged along with me since the day I was born.

 For two consecutive months, I have spent my weekends with kdrama, books, and blog updates.
 Instead of venturing into the outdoor, I suddenly felt the urge to stay at home and procrastinate.
 Many found this unusual for I am someone who’d definitely won’t miss a weekend without traveling.
 During these times I as able to revisit the photos taken during the past travels and began to write about them – the reason behind the successive entries.
 And in writing them, I have realized how fond I have become with the use of hyphens.

 While these hyphens (or technically called as em dash) are used as alternative for semi-colon, parenthesis, or commas, depending on how they are used, their main function settles in making the sentences more cohesive by putting together ideas that link with each other and can only be understood when placed on a single sentence.
 Most importantly, they are used when you want to emphasize something.
 Emphasis.
 Value.
 Importance.